Webster Schroeder High School

 Computer Science Club

 Computer Science League is a club that introduces students to topics in computer science that are not covered in classes, as well as provide a variety of competitions.
-We compete in the four American Computer Science League (ACSL) competitions as well as high school programming competitions held at Saint Bonaventure University, Cornell University and Lockheed Martin (Owego location.)
+We compete in the four American Computer Science League (ACSL) competitions as well as high school programming competitions held at Cornell University and Lockheed Martin (Owego location.)
+Club members also participate in other opportunities that arise, based on club member interest.

 Future Business Leaders of America